 Regulations devised by the government centre around the collective responsibility we all share to limit this kind of immorality as much as we can.
 Policy and procedure revolve around risk assessment.

-Our nimble® Anti Money Laundering course provides information, exercises to deepen understanding, and the protocols to ensure you comply with legislation.
-It does it with simple language too, so you’re not bamboozled by technical terminology.
-(An impressive feat!)
+Our Nimble Anti Money Laundering CPD certified course provides information, exercises to deepen understanding, and the protocols to ensure you comply with legislation.
+It does it with simple language too, so you’re not bamboozled by technical terminology (an impressive feat!).
 It offers a fantastic training opportunity for organisations of all types.